wuhplaptop/facerec/README.md

-Below is an **example** of a comprehensive **README.md** you can include with your project.
-It covers installation, usage instructions, an overview of each component, and credits.
-Feel free to edit sections (like your own name, repository links, or any additional instructions) as you see fit.

----

 # Face Pipeline

 A **single-file face recognition pipeline** built on YOLO, Mediapipe, DeepSORT, and FaceNet.
 It also integrates blink detection, anti-spoof, hand-tracking, eye-color detection, and a Gradio UI.
 This project allows you to detect faces, recognize known individuals, track them between frames, detect spoofing attempts, and more—all in a single minimal codebase.